 Famous London Food FAQs

-Before we get to our list of what to eat in London, UK, we want to answer a few of the most frequently asked questions about dining in London.
+Before we get to our list of what to eat in London, UK, we want to answer a few frequently asked questions.

 What Do People in London Eat?

-Because not all London famous foods are traditional British eats, our list of London What To Eat features a wide variety of foods that local London people eat.
+Because not all London famous foods are traditional British eats, our list features a wide variety of foods that local London people eat.

 How Much Does It Cost to Eat in London?